LUMAKRAS- sotorasib tablet, coated

 General information about the safe and effective use of LUMAKRAS.

 Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
 Do not use LUMAKRAS for a condition for which it was not prescribed.
 Do not give LUMAKRAS to other people, even if they have the same symptoms that you have.
 It may harm them.
-You can ask your healthcare provider or pharmacist for information about LUMAKRAS that is written for healthcare professionals.
+You can ask your pharmacist or healthcare provider for information about LUMAKRAS that is written for healthcare professionals.

 What are the ingredients in LUMAKRAS?